Has your baby been diagnosed with G6PD deficiency? Here’s what you should know about it.

 Have you heard of Glucose-6-phosphate dehydrogenase, or G6PD deficiency?
 It is the most common enzyme deficiency in humans, affecting 400 million people worldwide.
 Further, it is a genetic condition and almost always affects males of Asian, African or Middle Eastern backgrounds.

-What is G6PD Deficiency?
+What Is G6PD Deficiency?

 G6PD is an enzyme (protein) in the body that assists the function of red blood cells.
-G6PD deficiency is when there is not enough G6PD in the body.
+G6PD deficiency is when there is not enough G6PD enzyme in the body.
 It is a hereditary condition which means that children born with it had it passed down from one or both of the parents.
 It occurs because of a mutation to the X chromosome.

 What exactly does G6PD do?